 The most common way to think of a blog niche is:

 There are a few mistakes that a lot of beginners make when it comes to niche selection.
 Let me pen down a few of them.

 A generic niche is a broad niche, which is usually high competition, and very broad.
 For examples Health niche, tech niche, fashion niche.

 A better way to look into it is, by focusing on a specialized narrow niche within a broad niche.

 This alone would ensure your blog becomes a success in terms of popularity, traffic, and money.

 Moreover, you become a specialized expert, since you would be spending a lot of time researching, learning, and writing around one focused topic.

 2. Fewer monetization options:

 A lot of beginners get into blogging by focusing only on AdSense.
-This is mostly due to lack of information, and this should not be the only criteria of profitable niche selection.
+This is mostly due to a lack of information, and this should not be the only criteria for profitable niche selection.